ankane/searchkick/README.md

 ### Queries

-Queries are as easy as SQL.
+Queries are just like SQL.

 ```ruby
 Product.search "2% Milk", where: {in_stock: true}, limit: 10, offset: 50